williamveith/wastetags/README.md

 WasteTags is a web application for generating chemical waste labels with embedded QR codes.
 It allows users to input chemical information, generates a unique waste tag, and produces a label that can be printed and attached to waste containers.
 The application uses a SQLite database to retrieve chemical component data and generates QR codes containing waste information for easy scanning and tracking.

+## Future Development Ideas

+- Investigate using [WAILS](https://wails.io/) for the front end.
+Can be dockerized & build Windows, macOS, and Linux desktop apps & allows for Go backend
+-

 ## Table of Contents

 - [Features](#features)